tuw-cpsg/charmhigh-pnp-tools/README.md

   Select the desired DPV file and then click on `Update` to import the file.

-* In the main menu of the control program, click on `P` and then select the imported DPV file.
+* In the main menu of the control program, click on `Run` and then select the imported DPV file.
-  Click on `Edit` and then on calibrate in order to calibrate the position of the PCB based on the fiducials or other marks.
+  Click on `Edit` and then on `PCB calibrate` in order to calibrate the position of the PCB based on fiducials or other marks.
-  If the camera image does not show up, close the application and restart it.
+  If the camera image does not show up, close the application and restart it without turning of the machine.

-* From the main menu click on `P`, again select the DPV file and then click on `Load`.
+* From the main menu click on `Run`, again select the DPV file and then click on `Load`.